adam-sroka/website/README.md

 ## Acknowledgements

-The website is based on the [Congo](https://git.io/hugo-congo) Hugo theme.
+The website is based on the [Congo](https://git.io/hugo-congo) Hugo theme, check it out!

 ## License